MagaluCloud/magalu/mgc/cli/docs/project/default.md

 ---
 # Default

-Clears the selected project, so requests are scoped to the tenant's default project again
+Selects the tenant's default project, so requests are no longer scoped to a specific one

 ## Usage:
 ```